buzzm/WebF3/README.md

 ```
 websvc = WebF.WebF({"rateLimit": n})
 ```
-Activating this feature requires that
+Activating this feature requires that the `ratelimit` module be installed in the python3 path.

 Logging